KGerhardt/TIR-Learner/README.md

 - [The Ohio Supercomputer Center](https://www.osc.edu/)
 - [OSU Undergraduate Research Access Innovation Seed Grant](https://ugresearch.osu.edu/faculty/funding-and-grants)

-The development of TIR-Learner v3 would not have been possible without their generous support in providing opportunities, resources, and platforms for this research.
+The development of TIR-Learner v3 and v4 would not have been possible without their generous support in providing opportunities, resources, and platforms for this research.

 ## License